zoicware/DefenderProTools/README.md

 - *Since this method does not kill the Antimalware service you may need to run the script again if this service still runs upon rebooting*

-> **NOTE:** To prevent smartscreen from running renaming the exe file is needed but windows will repair this file when running `sfc /scannow`

 ## Replace Windows Defender